+44 (0)20 7822 1200

 "First-rate"Legal 500 2018

-Christopher deals with a range of commercial disputes in the Business and Property Courts of London and other jurisdictions with a focus on financial services, business acquisition disputes, property, corporate and trust matters.
+Christopher deals with a range of commercial disputes in the Business and Property Courts of London and other jurisdictions with a focus on financial services, business acquisition disputes, procurement, property, corporate and trust matters.
 He is recommended in the directories in commercial dispute resolution and professional negligence.
 He also has a particular interest in claims associated with the misuse of confidential commercial information, data, computers and information technology.

 Christopher is listed in the directories as a leading practitioner in the field of professional negligence and commercial dispute resolution.